Your Parking Fine Is Their Profit

 - You do not owe more than $101 in unpaid parking judgments.

 IF ANY OF THESE ARE NOT TRUE, DO NOT GO TO THE TOW POUND.
 You’ll only waste your time if you do.
 New York City tow pound workers will not care how much you kick, scream, whine, explain or plead.
-Save your time and dignity by fixing all issues related to registration, insurance, license and unpaid parking judgments before going to the tow pound.
+Save your time and dignity by fixing all issues related to your registration, insurance, license and unpaid parking judgments before going to the tow pound.

 For more information, see What to do if you get towed in New York City.